 6. There are several liturgical customs tied to the ascension: the use of torches in liturgical procession; the blessings of beans and grapes as a symbolic feast for the dead in heaven; the use of processional banners with images of a lion and at his foot a dragon, signifying Christ’s triumph over evil; the elevation of a figure of Christ through the roof of the church.

-7. The feast day is observed on Sunday instead of Thursday in many churches in order to give it due significance, since it is not a civic holiday in secular culture.
+7. The feast day is observed on Sunday instead of Thursday in many churches in order to allow for Christians to gather properly, since it is not a civic holiday in secular culture.